AdamGronewold/PhD-Thesis-Repository/README.md

 # PhD-Thesis-Repository
+By: Adam Gronewold; Adam.M.Gronewold.TH@Dartmouth.edu Winter 2025

-This repository contains code used to test tactile sensors in an agricultural environment, in contribution to a PhD thesis at Dartmouth College.
+This repository contains code used to test UGV sensing and mobility technologies in an agricultural environment, in contribution to a PhD thesis at Dartmouth College.